maxsitt/insect-detect-docs/docs/software/programming.md

-With the following Python script you can run a custom YOLO object detection model ([.blob format](https://docs.luxonis.com/en/latest/pages/model_conversion){target=_blank}) on the OAK device with 4K HQ frames downscaled to full FOV LQ frames (e.g. 320x320 px) as model input and show the frames together with the model output (bounding box, label, confidence score) in a new window.
+With the following Python script you can run a custom YOLO object detection model ([.blob format](https://docs.luxonis.com/en/latest/pages/model_conversion){target=_blank}) on the OAK device with downscaled LQ frames (e.g. 320x320 px) as model input and show the frames together with the model output (bounding box, label, confidence score) in a new window.

 If you copied the whole [`insect-detect`](https://github.com/maxsitt/insect-detect){target=_blank}